1871fotc/1871fotc.github.io/docs/visit.md

 *<small>[Toowong Cemetery, Brisbane - DJI Mavic aerial](https://youtu.be/41fWB0IvDKU) by Drone Runner. </small>* **<small></small>**.
 -->

 Toowong Cemetery is the largest cemetery in Queensland.
-On your walk you should wear a hat and enclosed shoes, and take a water bottle.
+We suggest wearing a hat, enclosed shoes, and bringing a water bottle.

-If you want to learn more, try some of these options:

 ## Self-Guided Walks

-Each walk has a map, directions, and stories about people remembered in Toowong Cemetery.
+Each self-guided walk has a map, directions, and shares stories about some of the people remembered in Toowong Cemetery.
 Choose a walk:

 <!--